vishnuprasad3004/FUELFLEX/README.md

   "travelTimeHours": number // Calculated travel time in hours }
 ```
-*Note: If the AI or Distance Matrix API fails, the endpoint may return a price calculated using a fallback rate (`150 INR/km`) and the `breakdown` will indicate this.*
+*Note: If the AI or Distance Matrix API fails, the endpoint may return a price calculated using a fallback rate (e.g., `150 INR/km` adjusted for vehicle type) and the `breakdown` will indicate this.*

 **Error Responses:**